arielroque/Fac/README.md

 ## :camera: Screenshots
 ![fac_screenshot](https://user-images.githubusercontent.com/17733053/103104782-115e2f80-4608-11eb-8f6a-726bf955cd9d.png)

 ## :wastebasket: Uninstall

-If you want to delete the fac from your computer, just use the following command
+If you want to delete the Fac from your computer, just use the following command

 ```bash
 fac uninstall